-The spring pattern of common noctule activity on the coastal area of Djursland west of the preinvestigation area shows no clear migration patterns.
-Most activity is in summer and indicate a breeding area in some of the coastal forest.
-Very few records of common noctule on Hesselø in spring also support the impression of very limited migration of noctules in late summer and early autumn.
-There is still some activity on the coast of Djursland and more activity on Hesselø (see chapter below).
+The spring pattern of common noctule activity on the coastal area of Djursland west of the pre-investigation area shows no clear migration patterns.
+Most activity is in summer and indicate a breeding area in some of the coastal forests.
+Very few record of common noctule on Hesselø in spring also support the impression of a very limited migration of noctules.
+In late summer and early autumn there is still some activity on the coast of Djursland and more activity on Hesselø.
 This may indicate some level of migration in autumn from mid-August to mid-April.
-However, the migrating animal might be mixed with local feeding animals from Djursland and maybe even from Northern Zealand.
+However, the migrating animals might be mixed with local feeding animals from Djursland and maybe even from Northern Zealand.

-Nathusius pipistrel is the only species with rather clear migration pattern.
-In spring this migration starts late April and continue until early June.
-The migration through Hesselø (see chapter below) seem to be slightly earlier, from mid-April to mid-May.
-This difference may indicate that the bats observed on Hesselø do not arrive from Djursland but more likely from Northeast Zealand.
-The pattern on Hesselø fit better the patterns observed on the island Hallands Väderö near the Swedish coast.
+Nathusius pipistrel is the only species with a rather clear migration pattern.

+On Djursland the spring migration starts in late April and continue until early June.
+The migration on Hesselø seem to be slightly earlier, from mid-April to mid-May.
+This difference may indicate that the bats observed on the island Hesselø are not arriving from Djursland but more likely from Northeast Zealand.
+The pattern on Hesselø fits better with the patterns observed on the island Hallands Väderö near the Swedish coast.
 Nathusius pipistrels along the Swedish coast are expected to arrive from Zealand.